Chapter 4. IPFW Dummynet and Traffic Shaping

 The queue mask, set to show the full destination address and destination port is highlighted.

-The next example shows the result of starting transmission through the second queue about halfway through the first transmission.
-Notice how the queue is adjusted to accomodate the presence of a second queue of equal weight:
+Notice how the queue is adjusted to accommodate the presence of a second queue of equal weight:

-Figure 2.
+Figure 3.
 Testing Two Static Queues and Pipes

-queue 1: original weight 10 modified weight 10
+queue 1: original weight 10 modified weight 10 (no change)

-queue 2: original weight 10 modified weight 50
+queue 2: original weight 10 modified weight 50 (increased)

 This change can be effected by the command: